Why do cats stand on their hind legs?

 I remember when I started printing documents with the cat in the room.
 Kitty had never before heard the printer working, so she was completely baffled.

-She rose on her hind legs and observed it for a minute before hiding under the desk.
+She rose on her back legs and observed it for a minute before hiding under the desk.

 I’ve also seen this behavior when there are strange noises outside, and the cat wants to check it out without being seen.